Skip to content

 For resting heart rate, a validation study in JMIR Formative Research found the Oura correlated very strongly with a reference monitor and underreported by only about one beat per minute, and it tracked sleep duration well.
 On sleep staging, a large validation of 440 nights against in-lab polysomnography published in Sensors reported about 96 percent accuracy for telling sleep from wake and about 79 percent for distinguishing light, deep and REM sleep.
 I will note that this last study was authored by Oura's own researchers, so I weight it alongside the independent work rather than on its own.

-The ring arrived, so this is no longer a specs-only first look.
-I have now worn the Oura Ring 5 for two nights right alongside my Oura Ring 4, same body, same nights, so I can tell you how the numbers line up.
-One note on method before the data: I wore the Ring 4 on my ring finger and the Ring 5 on my index finger on the same hand, which is the finger Oura recommended for years.
+The ring has been on my finger for just over two weeks now, worn right alongside my Oura Ring 4 on the same nights, so I can tell you how the two actually line up over real data instead of a single night.
+One note on method before the numbers: I wore the Ring 4 on my ring finger and the Ring 5 on my index finger on the same hand, which is the finger Oura recommended for years.
 Different fingers can read slightly differently, so keep that in mind on the small gaps below.
-Two nights is an early read, not a final verdict.
-I will give a fuller accuracy verdict after about two weeks, once the Ring 5 finishes calibrating.

 The two rings agree closely